Swelly/WDI_Summer_Public/examples/handlebars_ajax/lecture_notes.md

 ```

 ####Helpers
-Helpers provide additional mixin functionality that can be used throughout your templates.
+Helpers provide additional mix-in functionality that can be used throughout your templates.
 Consider them ways to make your code more DRY as well as adding raw JS into your templating.
 To start, register your helper:
 ```js
 	Handlebars.registerHelper('fullname', function(first_name, last_name) {
 		return first_name + " " + last_name;